wiggle-bin/wiggle-bin/Build-Electronics.md

 Drag the browser notification to the right of the screen and write a message like 🪱 "Tooo hot!
 Help!".

-Change the Rule Name to "Worms to hot" and click on the back arrow (left top).
+Change the Rule Name to "Worms too hot" and click on the back arrow (left top).

 ![](Images/WebThings/WebThingsRuleRight.png)